sihyungyou/baekjoon/README.md

 ---

-*marked as "success" if code runs successfully in my local but had run time error in boj scoring system.
+*marked as success if code runs successfully in my local but had run time error in boj scoring system.
 However, i logged on commit message which error has been occured for each code.*

 *when it results in "failure" online as well, marked as in progress.*